iapchi/Projects/ReviewMaterial.md

 * non-repeatable read
 * phantom read

-# Tx Propagations

-defines the tx scope (also called *tx attributes*)
-* Required - Supports a current transaction; creates a new one if none exists.
-* Requires_new - Creates a new transaction, suspending the current transaction if one exists.
-* Supports - Supports a current transaction; executes non-transactionally if none exists.
-* Not_supported - Does not support a current transaction; rather always execute nontransactionally.
-* Mandatory - Supports a current transaction; throws an exception if no current transaction exists.
-* Never - Does not support a current transaction; throws an exception if a current transaction exists.
-* Timeout_default - Uses the default timeout of the underlying transaction system, or none if timeouts are not supported.
-* Nested - Executes within a nested transaction if a current transaction exists.

 # Java
 Java is an object-oriented programming language and a platform developed by Sun Microsystems (eaten by Oracle).
 Using the principle of **WORA** (Write Once, Run Anywhere), a Java application can be compiled and executed on any platform supported by Java.
 Flexible, popular, and well-supported, Java has helps developers write scalable client-server web applications, desktop and mobile applications, and frameworks and libraries.